 Melatonin is produced from our happy brain chemical serotonin, which in turn is manufactured from the essential amino acid tryptophan.
 Tryptophan is crucial for the manufacture of vitamin B3.
 If a person has higher requirements for vitamin B3 or has a vitamin B3 deficiency, which has resulted from a poor diet or inadequate digestive function then the majority of tryptophan will be shunted down the 'manufacture vitamin B3 pathway'.
 Leaving little for the production of serotonin and melatonin, thus deficiencies result and contribute to sleep onset insomnia, depression, carbohydrate cravings and anger outbursts.

-Any nervous system stimulant can cause excitability, which has the potential to worsen sleep onset insomnia.
+Any nervous system stimulant can cause excitability, which has the potential to worsen sleep-onset insomnia.

 Caffeine is a common stimulate found in popular beverages such as coffee, tea, yerba mate, cocoa beverages, chocolate, energy drinks and cola drinks.
 Caffeine has been found to interfere with melatonin production and block the activity of GABA and adenosine, another sleep molecule.1

-Theophylline, is a stimulant found in cocoa beans and tea, which has actions similar to caffeine.
+Theophylline is a stimulant found in cocoa beans and tea, which has actions similar to caffeine.
 It blocks adenosine receptor activity and causes a depletion of vitamin B6, which is essential to manufacture of GABA, serotonin and melatonin.

-Amphetamines and Cocaine contribute to sleep onset insomnia due to their stimulating affects on the nervous system.
-These chemicals increase wakefulness by increasing the heart rate and blood pressure.
+Amphetamines and Cocaine contribute to sleep onset insomnia due to their stimulating effects on the nervous system.
+These chemicals increase wakefulness by increasing heart rate and blood pressure.
 These drugs also increase the time it takes to get into the first REM sleep cycle, which is the deepest sleep of the night.

 Magnesium is the body's major muscular and nervous system relaxant.
 It is often known as the lullaby mineral and deficiencies are a common cause of many facets of sleep disorders including sleep onset insomnia and the poor quality of the restorative slow-wave -sleep cycle.

 The melatonin producing pineal gland relies heavily on magnesium for its optimal function.
-Magnesium also improves the function of GABA by binding to and activating the GABAa receptors, which increases GABA uptake and helps to stimulates REM sleep.
+Magnesium also improves the function of GABA by binding to and activating the GABAa receptors, which increases GABA uptake and helps to stimulate REM sleep.